Source documents

 3. Return to the source document.

-4. Choose Create Transport Orders.
+4. Choose Create Transport Order.

 5. Confirm the prompts shown by the system.